-The LFS also excludes inmates of institutions (institutionalized for six months or longer) for conceptual reasons, the LFS is designed to measure the labour force participation in the current labour market.
-Inmates of institutions are for the most part not able to participate in the labour market and are not economically active.
-There would also be difficulties associated with the practical implications of sampling and interviewing inmates of institutions (e.g. access within prisons, interviewing people that are very ill) that would make their inclusion operationally problematic.
+The LFS also excludes residents of institutions (for example, inmates of penal institutions and patients in hospitals or nursing homes who have resided in the institution for more than six months) for conceptual reasons; the LFS is designed to measure the labour force participation in the current labour market.
+Residents of institutions are for the most part not able to participate in the labour market and are not economically active.
+There would also be difficulties associated with the practical implications of sampling and interviewing residents of institutions (for example, access within prisons or interviewing people that are very ill) that would make their inclusion operationally problematic.

 There would also be practical difficulties associated with sampling and interviewing full-time members of the armed forces, since many of these persons live in locations that are not accessible for the purposes of conducting the LFS, such as naval vessels, military camps and barracks.
 Many of them may be stationed in other countries.
-While not included in the Labour Force Survey, the monthly numbers of employed full-time members of the Canadian Forces are available from other administrative sources (i.e. The Department of National Defence).
+While not included in the Labour Force survey, the monthly numbers of employed full-time members of the Canadian Forces are available from other administrative sources, such as the Department of National Defence.

-4.2 Sample design and sample size
+4.2 Sample design and sample size for the provinces

 Canada's population lives in various geographic areas such as provinces and regions within provinces.
 For the purposes of sampling, the population in these areas is further partitioned into strata, in order to maximize the reliability of the estimates while keeping collection costs at a minimum.
 Dwellings in strata are not selected directly.
-Instead each stratum is divided into clusters, and then a sample of clusters is selected in the stratum.
-Then, in each selected cluster, a sample of dwellings is chosen.
+Small well-defined areas called clusters are mapped across all parts of the 10 provinces.
+Each cluster contains approximately 200 households according to the 2001 Census.
+These clusters are used as the unit for stratification, as well as the unit for sample selection within stratum.
+A sample of clusters is selected in each stratum.
+All dwellings within selected clusters are listed and a sample of dwellings is chosen from each list.
 Chosen in this fashion, the sample is representative of the population.